Sushanthrao2001/About_me/README.md

-- 👋 Hi, I’m Sushanthrao
+# 👋 Hi, I’m Sushanthrao
+- 💡  I like to explore new technologies and develop software solutions and quick hacks.
 - 👀 I am a hard working engineering graduate specialised in cse with an overall cgpa of 9.3 .
 - 🌱 I’m currently working on developing android applications and websites which were responsive.
-- 💞️ I’m looking to collaborate on with some companies and intrested in doing internships to specialiese my skills in the work.
+- 💞️ I’m looking to collaborate with any Open - Source android projects and intrested in doing internships to specialiese my skills in the work.
 - 📫 You can interact with me over email or with pull requests.

 <!---